DaveyJH/ci-portfolio-three/readme-content/testing.md

     all other scores to 0.
   - For a similar score with same user name, set a user name identical to the test user name and set the score to 1.
-  - For dislaying calculated score position, set lower position scores to 0 and upper scores to a value higher than 1.
+  - For displaying calculated score position, set lower position scores to 0 and upper scores to a value higher than 1.
 - To show score is not high enough to enter score board, set all scores to a value higher than one. `Take` before answering the first question.